 Through feedback and working closely with local organisations and governments, our WASH teams build and restore equitable solutions and sustainable systems that they’re able to hand back to their communities.

-For more technical details on our water, sanitation and hygiene programmes, please download our capacity statement document.
+For more technical details on our water, sanitation, and hygiene programmes, please download our approach document.